-"The other thing we often see is people being diagnosed with Alzheimer's who actually have frontotemporal dementia.
-Normal pressure hydrocephalus (excessive fluid on the brain) is another condition that causes memory and balance problems that mimic Alzheimer's.
-The difference being that hydrocephalus can be treated when caught early on ."
+"The other thing we often see is people being misdiagnosed with Alzheimer's who actually have frontotemporal dementia.
+Normal-pressure hydrocephalus (excessive fluid on the brain) is another condition that causes memory and balance problems that mimic Alzheimer's.
+The difference being that hydrocephalus can be treated when caught early on," explains Dr. Chagnon.

 CONNECT WITH A SPECIALIST

 Get a second opinion from a radiology specialist in 3 easy steps.Learn More

 Medical imaging has huge potential to improve accuracy and early detection.
 Brain imaging with MRI, SPECT, and PET can capture tell-tale signs of structural and functional cerebral alteration within the brain.
 It helps neuroradiologists learn patterns that support accurate detection so that other forms of dementia can be ruled out before making a definitive diagnosis.

 In a study published in the Journal of the American Medical Association (JAMA), researchers found that performing PET scans resulted in an altered diagnosis for one in three study participants with dementia or memory problems and a change in management (medications, therapy, counseling, etc.) for two-thirds of patients.

 The study also showed that Alzheimer’s misdiagnosis could be identified through imaging when it revealed a lack of amyloid buildup.
 For the same reason, half of the patients who had not been diagnosed with Alzheimer’s received a new diagnosis based on PET scan results.